Google

 One idea is to use siding that mimics the log design.
 These types of siding match the shape of the logs that make up the rest of the home.
-This makes for an easy choice on which one.
+This makes for an easy choice of which one.
 You just pick the wood and shape that matches.
-These can be D type with or without chinking joints or maybe Confederate V-Joint.
+These can be D-type with or without chinking joints or maybe Confederate V-Joint.
 Using them makes the non-log parts of the house blend in with the rest.

 The tongue and grove siding has a ridge cut into one edge and a slot cut into the other side.
 When the siding is installed the ridge fits into the slot.
 This connection serves to prevent water from going through the siding.
 This siding goes on horizontally.
 This is a very popular siding.